manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 In the prior task, you noticed that your Microsoft 365 trial tenant came equipped with a list of active users.
 As Holly Dickson, Adatum's Enterprise Admin, you have selected the following users to help you with your pilot project: Alex Wilber, Joni Sherman, Lynne Robbins, Patti Fernandez, as well as the system admin, whose user account is the MOD Administrator.

 Each user is a key member of your pilot project team.
 While their user accounts are already present in Microsoft 365, you need to configure their passwords so that they can more easily sign into Microsoft 365 when needed in the upcoming lab exercises.
-You also need to add an Office 365 group that will be used in a later lab exercise.
+You also need to add a Microsoft 365 group that will be used in a later lab exercise.

+1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task, and you should be signed into Microsoft 365 as the **MOD Administrator**. <br/>

-1. On the **Microsoft 365 admin center** tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **My account** pane, select **Sign out.** <br/>
+	On the **Microsoft 365 admin center** tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **MOD Administrator** window that appears, select **Sign out.** <br/>

 	**Important:** When signing out of one user account and signing in as another, you should close all your browser tabs except for your current tab.
 This is a best practice that helps to avoid any confusion by closing the windows associated with the prior user.
 Take a moment now and close all other browser tabs except for the **Sign out** tab.

-2. In your Microsoft Edge browser, navigate to **https://portal.office.com**.
+2. In your Microsoft Edge browser, in the **Sign out** tab, enter the following URL in the address bar to sign back into Microsoft 365: **https://portal.office.com**.

-3. In the **Pick an account** window, only the tenant admin account (the MOD administrator) that you just logged out from appears.
+3. In the **Pick an account** window, only the tenant admin account (the admin@xxxxxZZZZZZ.onmicrosoft.com account) that you just logged out from appears.
 Select **Use another account**.

 4. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 Select **Next**.